CameronMackenzie99/CameronMackenzie99/README.md

 - 🔳 Land a career job!
 - ✔️ Implement core features of the take home pay calculator.
 - 🔳 Build front-end for web app.
-- 🔳 Learn how to deploy web apps to other users.
+- 🔳 Deploy web app to other users.
 - 🔳 Continue to grow my technical skills and learn new technologies.
 - 🔳 Refine my project planning and teamwork abilities with agile and SCRUM methodologies.
 <!--